DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 EndFATInfo:
 ```

 The inline comments in this example explain most of the fields.
 They can loosely be categorised into fields which describe the physical drive (BytesPerSector; TotalSectors; SectorsPerTrack; NumberOfHeads; DriveNumber) values with describe the file system (SectorsPerCluster; TotalFATs; MaxRootEntries; SectorsPerFAT) values for indicating reserved space (ReservedSectors; HiddenSectors) and a number of values which are either purely informational (eg. VolumeID) or defined to fixed values based on the FAT specification.
-The values which describe the physical disk generally take values which are consistant with those required by interrupt 0x13.
+The values which describe the physical disk generally take values which are consistent with those required by interrupt 0x13.

 The field you need to pay attention to is Reserved Sectors.
 The minimum value for this field is 1, but if your bootloader spans multiple sectors ensure you update this value to reflect the number of sectors reserved for your bootloader.
 This can easily be figured out by taking the size of your second stage binary in bytes, dividing by 512 and rounding up.

 *NOTE: The text fields are a fixed length.
 If you change the contents ensure you add or remove space characters to maintain the fields original length*

 ### Initialising the FAT table
 Often just adding the boot sector parameters is enough to make the disk recognised.
-Especially if your bootloader is entirely contained within the first sector and you have preformatted the drive.
+Especially if your bootloader is entirely contained within the first sector and you have pre-formatted the drive.
 Even when that is not the case I have usually found the disk to work without further steps provided the drive has been zeroed.
-However, offically the first two entries of the FAT table are used to store additional information by the filesystem.
+However, officially the first two entries of the FAT table are used to store additional information by the filesystem.
 The start of the first entry describes the drive type, while the start of the second entry is used to indicate the filesystems status.

 Entry 1: Contains the media descriptor (as used in the boot sector parameter table)
-- Format: Media descriptor code, with all preceeding bits set to 1 (F in hexadecimal).
+- Format: Media descriptor code, with all preceding bits set to 1 (F in hexadecimal).
 - *FAT16:* FFF0h or in binary 1111111111110000b  which is stored as 0000111111111111
 - *FAT12:* FF0h or in binary 111111110000b which is stored as 000011111111
 This inversion of the bit order is due to x86 computers being little endian.
 If you are not confident how this works I recommended pausing and looking up endianess. *NOTE: For FAT16 it is more likely the media descriptor F8 would be used, indicating a fixed, non removable, disk.*